Guoxu1233/Guoxu1233/README.md

-- 👋 Hi, I’m @Xu Guo , a master's student of Tsinghua University
+- 👋 Hi, I’m @Xu Guo , a master's student at Tsinghua University
 - 👀 I’m interested in deep generative models, reinforcement learning, and their applications.
 - 👯 I’m currently a research intern at Kling Team working on long video generation.